smorello87/intro-to-omeka/lessons.md

 Let’s now move on to the second tab _Item Type Metadata_.

+![item type metadata](/sections/item2.png)

 By default Omeka offers 12 types of items, including “Document,” “Still Image,” “Sound,” “Moving Image,” “Person,” and more.
 You can also define custom item types, perhaps something like “Coin” or “Poem” or “Quilt,” and you can define custom sets of metadata fields to go with those item types.
 For instance, if you define the item type “Poem,” you might define a metadata field such as “Rhyme Scheme” where you can enter that information (such as A’bA” abA’ abA” abA’ abA” abA’A” for a villanelle).
 Be aware, though, that creating custom item types and metadata fields may make it more difficult to exchange data between your Omeka archive and other existing systems.

-![item type metadata](/sections/item2.png)

-Because our file is a "Still Image," we’ll be prompted to enter the following information:
+Because our file is a `Still Image`, we’ll be prompted to enter the following information:

 ```
 Original Format: Negative: glass